-Start by downloading the latest Android Tools.
+Start by downloading the latest version of Android SDK Platform Tools.
 Extract them to a folder when you can use them conveniently.

 Open Windows Explorer, browse to the folder where you extracted the Android tools, and then right click in the white space of the folder.
 In the dropdown select “Open command window.”
 You can now use the executable files within the folder from that command line window.

 If you’re running a more common Linux distribution, like Ubuntu, this is very easy.
 Just install the required tools with Apt.

 Find and download the latest version of TWRP for your device.
 Make sure that it is the latest release available for that device.
 If you’re using Windows, move the file into the directory with your Android tools.

 Next, get your device and enable the developer options.